gcgruen/Lede-computing-databases/foundations-homework/05/README.md

 The final chart I uploaded both, as a jpg file as well as within the xls file.

 ### Search Engine
-Great to work in atom again, to get back to the roots and be reminded of the twists & tweaks neccessary here.
+Great to work in atom again, to get back to the roots and be reminded of the twists & tweaks necessary here.
 Somehow I like working in atom more than iPython-notebook, I have to say.
+This was a REALLY challenging task.
+But I like challenges a lot!
+Also I think it's basically a lot of repetition but helps understanding the effects of nesting even better.